-Rainer Ebert, former Post-doctoral Fellow, Lecturer at the University of Dar es Salaam, and author of 'Mental-Threshold Egalitarianism: How Not to Ground Full Moral Status' Social Theory and Practice (2018): forthcoming.
+Rainer Ebert, former Post-doctoral Fellow, Lecturer at the University of Dar es Salaam, and author of ‘Mental-Threshold Egalitarianism: How Not to Ground Full Moral Status’ Social Theory and Practice (2018).

-Ademola Fayemi, current Post-doctoral Fellow, Lecturer at the University of Lagos, and author of 'Racial Identity, Aesthetic Surgery and Yorùbá African Values' Developing World Bioethics (2018): forthcoming.
+Ademola Fayemi, current Post-doctoral Fellow, Lecturer at the University of Lagos, and author of ‘Racial Identity, Aesthetic Surgery and Yorùbá African Values’ Developing World Bioethics (2018).

-Reza Hosseini, former Doctoral student, and author of Wittgenstein and the Meaning of Life (New York: Palgrave Macmillan, 2015).
+Reza Hosseini, former Doctoral student, Lecturer at Monash University (South Africa), and author of Wittgenstein and the Meaning of Life (New York: Palgrave Macmillan, 2015).

-Motsamai Molefe, former Doctoral student, Lecturer at the University of the Witwatersrand, and author of 'A Rejection of Humanism in African Moral Tradition' Theoria: A Journal of Social and Political Theory 62 (2015): 59-77.
+Motsamai Molefe, former Doctoral student, Lecturer at the University of the Witwatersrand, and author of ‘A Rejection of Humanism in African Moral Tradition’ Theoria (2015).

-Olusegun Morakinyo, former Post-doctoral Fellow, and author of 'Integrating African Heritage Studies as a New Terrain of African Philosophy' South African Journal of Philosophy 35 (2016): 70-81.
+Olusegun Morakinyo, former Post-doctoral Fellow, Researcher at the Mzala Nxumalo Centre for the Study of South African Society, and author of ‘Integrating African Heritage Studies as a New Terrain of African Philosophy’ South African Journal of Philosophy (2016).

-Asheel Singh, current Doctoral student, Associate Lecturer at the University of Johannesburg, and author of 'Furthering the Case for Anti-natalism' South African Journal of Philosophy 31 (2012): 104-116.
+Asheel Singh, former Doctoral student, Lecturer at the University of Johannesburg, and author of ‘Furthering the Case for Anti-natalism’ South African Journal of Philosophy (2012).